Safety Representative Training Course

 For Your Organisation

-- Meet legal obligations under Section 25 of the 2005 Act for safety consultation
+- Meet your consultation duties under Section 25 of the 2005 Act

 - Better prepared for HSA inspections with trained Safety Representatives in place